 Psychological help

-• The Service d'aide aux victimes (Victim Support Service): Under Belgian law the state can make payments to the victims of wilful acts of violence and, in some cases, to their family.
+- The Service d'aide aux victimes (Victim Support Service): Under Belgian law the state can make payments to the victims of wilful acts of violence and, in some cases, to their family.
 This service provides social and legal assistance as well as psychological support to victims of violence.
-It is open to people of all ages, with a special focus on children: with a parent who has been a victim of violence, children that have witnessed acts of violence or victims of shocking events (not including abuse in the family, which is handled by the teams of 'SOS Enfants (FR)External link' for French speakers and the 'Vertrouwenscentra Kindermishandeling (NL)External link' for Dutch speakers).
-A host of information is available at SPF Justice on victim support (FR)External link.
+It is open to people of all ages, with a special focus on children: with a parent who has been a victim of violence, children that have witnessed acts of violence or victims of shocking events (not including abuse in the family, which is handled by the teams of 'Opens in new windowSOS Enfants (FR)' for French speakers and the 'Opens in new windowVertrouwenscentra Kindermishandeling (NL)' for Dutch speakers).
+A host of information is available at SPF Justice on Opens in new windowvictim support (FR).

 For English speakers